-Be sure to observe the following to prevent the secondary troubles from happening:
+Be sure to observe the following to prevent the secondary troubles from happening in addition to the safety precautions given in Chapter 6, Section 6.1.

 - (1) Always unplug the AC power cord from the outlet when removing the covers and PCBs, adjusting the mechanisms, or conducting continuity testing with a circuit tester. - (2) When disconnecting the connectors, do not pull the lead wires but hold the connector housings. - (3) Static electricity charged in your body may damage electronic parts.